sharduul/chalk/_posts/2020-02-06-react-crash-course.md

 ---
 layout: post
 title: "React Crash Course - Learn React JS in 5 Minutes"
-description: "This articles teaches your the fundamentals of React JS and how to create your first React JS application.
+description: "This article teaches you the fundamentals of React JS and how to create your first React JS application.
 You will learn the building blocks of ReactJS like Components, JSX, Virtual DOM, etc."
 tags: [reactjs, the-how-series]
 og_image: "posts/reactjs.png"
 ---